cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/vc_sp15/virtual_cluster.rst

 ``cluster remove [name]`` simply shuts down a node(s) of the cluster.

+.. _ref-class-lesson-deploying-virtual-cluster-with-cloudmesh-exercise:

 Exercise
 ---------

 - Try to access a master node of your cluster.
+(Make a screenshot)
-- Create a Virtual Cluster with 5 VMs
+- Create a Virtual Cluster with 2 VMs.
+(Make a screenshot)
+- Submit two screenshots

 Cloudmesh ``cluster`` command
 -----------------------------